lightvector/KataGo/docs/Analysis_Engine.md

    * `rootFpuReductionMax (float)`: Optional.
 Set this to 0 to make KataGo more willing to try a variety of moves.
    * `includeOwnership (boolean)`: Optional.
 If true, report ownership prediction as a result.
 Will double memory usage and reduce performance slightly.
    * `includePolicy (boolean)`: Optional.
 If true, report neural network raw policy as a result.
 Will not signficiantly affect performance.
+   * `overrideSettings (object)`: Optional.
+Specify any number of `paramName:value` entries in this object to override those params from command line `CONFIG_FILE` for this query.
+Most search parameters can be overriden: `cpuctExploration`, `winLossUtilityFactor`, etc.
    * `priority (int)`: Optional.
 Analysis threads will prefer handling queries with the highest priority unless already started on another task, breaking ties in favor of earlier queries.
 If not specified, defaults to 0.

 #### Responses